ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 customElements.define('app-footer', FooterComponent);
 ```

-Now we can use it in a template by:
+Now we can use it in our app template by:
 1. Referencing our component file via a `<script>` tag with the `type="module"` attribute
 1. Using our custom element's tag name of `<app-footer>` in our `<body>`